Is Wood Conductive

 Examples Of How Moisture Affects Conductivity In Wood

-1. Dry Wood: When wood is extremely dry, with minimal moisture content, its conductivity is significantly reduced.
-The lack of moisture limits the presence of ions and water molecules, hindering the flow of electrical charges through the wood’s cell structure.
+1. Dry Wood (below 10% MC): When wood is extremely dry, its conductivity is near zero.
+The lack of moisture limits the presence of ions and water molecules, giving it resistivity of 10¹⁴–10¹⁶ Ω·m.

 Practical Implications And Applications